Sunday's Scottish Gossip

 Rangers boss Michael Beale wants to add a striker, a centre-half, a goalkeeper and midfielder but stresses "it's got to be the right players", saying the club will wait until the summer for some of their new recruits.
 (Scottish Sun)

-Israel winger Liel Abada insists he's not thinking about a new contract at Celtic following reports that his representatives were in talks about an improved contract for the 21-year-old.
+Israel winger Liel Abada insists he's not thinking about a new contract at Celtic following reports that his representatives were in talks about an improved deal for the 21-year-old.
 (National)

 A fresh start elsewhere would be best for Celtic trio James McCarthy, Oliver Abilgaard and Yosuke Ideguchi, manager Ange Postecoglou effectively acknowledges, talking of "a realism in terms of how much opportunity you get to play".
 (Scotsman)